JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 ERROR: UndefVarError: z not defined
 ```

-The `if` blocks always return a value that equals the last expression evaluated within the `if` block.
-It is possible to assign this value to a new variable.
+The `if` blocks always return a value equal to the last expression evaluated in the `if` block.
+In other words, it is possible to assign the value returned by the `if` block to a new variable.

 ```jldoctest conditions; output = false
 function compare(x, y)